decentLand/Decentland-Directory/docs/decentland.md

 Therefore <i><b>decent land</i></b> reffers to the hope of creating a decent monetized social network.

 <h1>Inspirations</h1>
-decent land is hybrid of several ideas combined into one merger protocol:
+decent land is hybrid of several ideas and protocols combined into one merger protocol:

 <h2>reddit:</h2>
 Reddit is a community-determined aggregator of content.
 It is a social platform where users submit posts that other users 'upvote' or 'downvote' based on if they like it.